 In the studio, J. Wren Supak works in painting, photography and collaborative art.
 She has a growing list of collectors, and work about The Shoah (Holocaust) on indefinite display at the Tychman Shapiro Gallery in Minneapolis, Minnesota.
-She has shown her art across the country, including Art Basel Miami, and Europe.
+She has shown her art across the country, including Art Basel Miami, Europe and South America.

 Memory and metaphor are the subjects of her art theoretical research, which she has presented at venues including the Front Range Art History Symposium and the Third International Congress on Migration, University of Minnesota.
 Her latest research paper, Aesthetic Decisions Concerning (non) Representation of Trauma, is under double-peer review by The Journal of Interdisciplinary Humanities.